Escalera's bat: Distribution and ecology

 The range of Myotis escalerai remains poorly constrained and may turn out to be larger than currently known.
 M. escalerai is widespread in Spain and Portugal.
 For example, it occurs widely, though localized, in Aragón, where Myotis sp.
 A (the only other species in the M. nattereri complex to occur there) is known from a single locality only.
 Similarly, in Catalonia, M. escalerai is widespread and occurs from sea level up to an altitude of 1500 m.
 The species also occurs on the Balearic Islands of Mallorca, Menorca, and Ibiza.
 The sole French record is from a cave in Valmanya, Pyrénées-Orientales.

 Relatively little is known of the biology of M. escalerai.
 Females begin to form reproductive colonies in April and May, either small ones or larger aggregations that may also contain males.
 However, most males remain solitary in this period, although some also form colonies.
 The single young is born in June or July and becomes independent after some six weeks.
 Mating usually takes place in fall, but sometimes in winter.
 The formation of large reproductive colonies in caves, which may consist of several hundreds of individuals, distinguishes M. escalerai from M. nattereri as well as M. sp.
 A, which roost in smaller groups in tree holes.
 In Aragón, colonies contain 50 to 880 individuals, and Catalan colonies are known to contain over a hundred bats.
 Reproductive colonies may be formed in a variety of structures, including caves, mines, tree holes, and human-made structures such as bridges and houses.
 However, hibernation colonies need constant temperatures between 0 and 5 C, and are usually located in caves or basements.
 M. escalerai is considered a sedentary species, and does not usually migrate over long distances, although it does move between reproduction and hibernation colonies.
 Rabies has been identified in a Spanish specimen of M. escalerai.

 Conservation status

-The IUCN Red List classifies Myotis escalerai as "least concern".
+The IUCN Red List classifies Myotis escalerai as "near threatened".
 M. nattereri and M. escalerai are also listed separately on the Annex to the Agreement on the Conservation of Populations of European Bats.
 Portugal lists M. escalerai as "vulnerable", though noting that populations may be increasing.
 Because of its restriction to caves, it is considered vulnerable in Aragón.
 In Catalonia, the species appears tolerant of different habitats and of human disturbance, but it is listed as "data deficient".
 In France, where the species was only discovered in 2009, it is also listed as "data deficient".